okannvwa/ecert/README.md

 ## Deployment
 The application is hosted temporarily on Render.
 Follow these steps to deploy:
-- Create an account on Render and set up a new web service.
+- Create an account on Render and set up a new free database.
-- Link the repository and configure the build settings.
+- Set up a free web app, link the repository and configure the build settings like so:
+    - Build command: ```pip install -r requirements.txt```
+    - Start command:
+        - First time deploying (Adjust the superuser login and email to your liking): ```cd kanban && python manage.py migrate && python manage.py collectstatic --noinput && python manage.py shell -c "from django.contrib.auth.models import User; User.objects.create_superuser('admin', 'admin@example.com', 'password')" && python -m gunicorn kanban.asgi:application -k uvicorn.workers.UvicornWorker```
+        - After the first deployment change the command to: ```cd kanban && python manage.py migrate && python manage.py collectstatic --noinput && python -m gunicorn kanban.asgi:application -k uvicorn.workers.UvicornWorker```
+        - The reason for a different command for the first time deploying is that the shell is behind a paywall.
+This workaround here is done to create an admin user once without using the shell.
-- Add the environment variables from the .env file.
+    - Add the environment variables:
+        - DATABASE_URL: {{ Your internal database url from your Render database }}
+        - ALLOWED_HOSTS: localhost,{{ Your webapp title }}.onrender.com
+        - DEBUG: False
+        - SECRET_KEY: {{ Click on the generate button or use your own generated key }}
+        - USE_SQLITE: False
+        - USE_PRODUCTION_DB: True
-- Deploy the application.
+- Deploy the application and see that it work on .
-For detailed instructions, visit [Render’s documentation](https://render.com/docs/deploy-django).
+- Log in to the admin panel and add the groups ```Expertise``` and ```Contentbeheer```.
+- Congrats, the application is now hosted ready for use!

+Some of my settings deviate from the Render documentation because of errors.
+If you're still interested in the official documentation, visit [Render’s documentation](https://render.com/docs/deploy-django).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.